As I walked

 Square

 in the dark, maybe till the wee small hours.
-Nothing much moves except the lights of

-passing cars, but the square is full of moving shadows.
-When the wind blows strongly the top floor
+full of moving shadows.
+When the wind

-sways and the trees caper and cavort and bow to each other, taking on the
+blows strongly the top floor sways and the trees caper and cavort and bow to

-shapes of all "that is past or passing or is to come."
-To come; for the full light
+each other, taking on the shapes of all "that is past or passing or is to

 of morning brings out the young hopes of the future.
 Only time will tell what they make of this